Exercises For Strength Training 101

 - Then press the bar upwards until your arms are fully locked.

-This exercise is good for widening and lengthening of the lats.
-No real equipment is needed other than the pull bar, which makes this a great exercise that can be done almost anywhere.
+This exercise will help you widen and lengthen your lats.
+With the exception of the pull bar, no other equipment is required, making this a great exercise that can be done almost anywhere.

 How to do a pull-up